 Heartland focuses on effectively marketing the work of individuals and organizations that share its concern over the retreat of individual freedom and growth of government power in the U.S. In 2012, Heartland was acknowledged by The Economist to be “the world’s most prominent think tank promoting skepticism about man-made climate change.”
 The New York Times calls it “the primary American organization pushing climate change skepticism.”

 Heartland operates PolicyBot, an online clearinghouse for the work of some 350 think tanks and advocacy groups containing more than 35,000 research documents.
 It also sends three monthly policy newspapers – Budget & Tax News, Environment & Climate News, and School Reform News – to every national and state elected official in the United States, as well as thousands of civic and business leaders.
 It also produces books, policy studies, booklets, podcasts, and videos.
 More than 250 elected officials are members of Heartland’s Legislative Forum, and some 500 academics and experts are members of its Board of Policy Advisors.
-The Heartland Institute, a nonprofit charity under Section 501(c)(3) of the Internal Revenue Code, is supported by more than 5,000 individual donors (18 percent of funding), as well as foundations (67 percent) and corporations (11 percent).
+During 2017, The Heartland Institute raised approximately $5.8 million in support from approximately 5,500 individual, foundation, and corporate supporters.
+Its 2017 income came from the following sources: Individuals, 70%, foundations, 22%, corporations, 6% .
+Contributions are tax-deductible under Section 501(c)(3) of the Internal Revenue Code.

 Heartland has been involved in the debate over climate change since 1994, when it produced and published Eco-Sanity: A Common-sense Guide to Environmentalism, a Templeton Prize-winning book coauthored by Joseph Bast, Richard Rue, and Peter J. Hill, that identified man-made global warming as a highly speculative theory being advanced for ideological rather than scientific reasons.
 Since then it has created and distributed more than three million books, videos, and booklets on climate change and worked with allies in two dozen countries.
 It has hosted 12 International Conferences on Climate Change attracting a total of some 4,000 attendees.